Globox1997/RewardZ/README.md

 RewardZ is licensed under MIT.

 ### Datapacks
-RewardZ does not provide a default datapack, so for functionality you have to write your own.\
+RewardZ does not provide a default datapack, so for functionality you have to write your own.
-If you don't know how to create a datapack check out [Data Pack Wiki](https://minecraft.fandom.com/wiki/Data_Pack) website and try to create your first one for the vanilla game.\
+If you don't know how to create a datapack check out [Data Pack Wiki](https://minecraft.fandom.com/wiki/Data_Pack) website and try to create your first one for the vanilla game.
-If you know how to create one, the folder path has to be ```data\modid\rewards\YOURFILE.json```.\
+If you know how to create one, the folder path has to be ```data\modid\rewards\YOURFILE.json```.
-For each day of each month you can set the tooltip, item (including nbt), exact day of rewarding and commands (which get executed when the player takes the reward).\
+For each day of each month you can set the tooltip, item (including nbt), exact day of rewarding and commands (which get executed when the player takes the reward).
-I hope the example is self explanatory.\
+I hope the example is self explanatory. ``month_1`` means january, ``month_2`` means february!
 An example for a recipe can be found below:

 ```json